 Tom Rosenstiel, former executive director of the American Press Institute, joined the Philip Merrill College of Journalism in Fall 2021 as the Eleanor Merrill Visiting Professor on the Future of Journalism.

-Rosenstiel, who leaves API after leading the organization since 2013, is one of the world’s most recognized thought leaders about journalism, media, technology, and the intersection of media and politics.
-He is expected to teach courses on the role of journalism in a democracy, news-delivery models, media innovation, and the intersection of media and politics.
+Rosenstiel, who left API after leading the organization since 2013, is one of the world’s most recognized thought leaders about journalism, media, technology, and the intersection of media and politics.
+He teaches courses on the role of journalism in a democracy, news-delivery models, media innovation, and the intersection of media and politics.